 Minimum Wage

-In Idaho, the minimum wage is $7.25 for every hour worked.
+In Idaho, the minimum wage is $7.25 per hour.
 This amount is equal to the federal minimum wage.

 - For tipped employees, employers in Idaho are allowed to pay tippers $3.35 per hour as long as their total earnings equal the state’s minimum wage.
 Employers who are involved in interstate commerce are covered by the Fair Labor Standards Act.